Syria: 2 civilians killed in Israeli airstrike near Damascus

 DAMASCUS, Syria (AP) — Israel fired several missiles toward Syrian military positions near the capital Damascus Monday, killing two civilians and causing material damage, Syria’s defense ministry said.
+It was the first Israeli attack inside Syria since Russia, a key backer of President Bashar Assad, invaded Ukraine.

-The ministry said in a statement that Israeli warplanes flying over neighboring Lebanon fired the missiles toward Syria.
-It added that Syrian air defenses shot down most of the missiles.
+The defense ministry said in a statement that Israeli warplanes flying over neighboring Lebanon fired the missiles toward Syria, adding that Syrian air defenses shot down most of the missiles.

 It gave no further details or say how the civilians were killed.